bkauf/next-store/README.md

 touch .env
 ```

 Create a .env file in the demo-website directory and replace the variables below with your own.
-If you would like to run this demo app locally with 'npm run dev' you will need a service account, see option section below for more details.
+If you would like to run this demo app locally with 'npm run dev' you will need a service account that has GCS object admin permissions, see option section below for more details.
 If you would like to run this on Cloud Run you do not need a local service account.

 .env file contents:
 ```sh